jia1/jia1.github.io/content/posts/core-react-training-day-1.md

 draft: false
 tags: ["braindump","react"]
 ---
 I'm thankful to be able to attend a React training workshop organised by my company.
-I have been using React in my job but this workshop made me realise I still have lots to learn.
+I've been using React in my job but this workshop made me realise I still have lots to learn.

 The exercises were very manageable.
 I learnt the most from the instructor's detailed explanation of how React works: